spicattutti/eslint-plugin-relative-imports-when-same-folder/README.md

 What was missing was automation to refactor all absolute imports that can be relative to actually be relative, so they are moved to the last block.

-# How to contribute

-See the [contributing](CONTRIBUTING.md) guide for broad instructions on how to get started with this project.

-You can find an introduction to how the problem at hand is approached in the [docs](docs/INNER_WORKINGS.md).

 # TODOs
 - [ ] check eslint settings to tell clients that this is a plugin for ts-parser